Majid Jowhari: Education and designations

 Jowhari attended Ryerson University, earning a Bachelor of Technology in industrial engineering, and York University's Schulich School of Business, where he earned an MBA.
 Jowhari was a licensed professional engineer from 1995 to 1999 and founded his own boutique consulting firm.

 Prior to entering politics, Majid specialized in large business transition and transformation enabled by technology.
 He advised fortune 500 companies on strategy and extending value chain business process re-engineering supply chain optimization.
 This experience has helped bridge to his role as the federal representative, where he helps businesses and organizations in the community flourish and further facilitating community and business forums.

 During the 2015 federal election, Jowhari was told that he was not allowed to use the restricted title "Engineer" because did not renew his licence when he changed fields.
 Jowhari apologized and donated $5,000 to support the Ontario Professional Engineers Foundation for Education, which provides annual scholarships for engineering students who are on the path to licensing.

 42nd Canadian Parliament

-Jowhari was elected as the Liberal Party's candidate in Richmond Hill on September 7, 2014, and elected as the Member of Parliament for Richmond Hill in the October 19, 2015, election.
+Jowhari was elected as the Liberal Party's candidate in Richmond Hill on September 7, 2014, and elected as the member of Parliament for Richmond Hill in 2015 federal election.
 During the ensuing 42nd Canadian Parliament Jowhari founded and chaired the Parliamentary Mental Health Caucus and held roles on Parliamentary Committees, Parliamentary Associations, and Interparliamentary Groups.
 On January 29, 2016, Jowhari was appointed to the Industry, Science and Technology Parliamentary Committee and the Government Operations and Estimates Parliamentary Committee in August 2017.
 Jowhari was a member of the Canada-China Legislative Association, the Canada-Japan Inter-Parliamentary Group, and the Canadian NATO Parliamentary Association.